-Melanoma affects about two per thousand Americans, and the average U.S. female has a 2.6 per 100 chance of developing melanoma over her lifetime.
-Even though your genetic risk is below average, it's still smart to monitor your skin for changes and to avoid too much sun, especially at midday when the rays are strongest.
+Even though your genetic risk is low, it's still smart to monitor your skin for changes and to avoid too much sun, especially at midday when the rays are strongest.
 Don't forget to wear protective clothing and use generous amounts of sunscreen with an SPF of at least 30.